 Have the support of your head of school.

 If you meet these requirements and are interested in applying, please complete the application for the AGS in Teacher Leadership through the Brandeis University Graduate School of Arts and Sciences.
 Enrollment is limited and admissions are rolling.
-We will begin notifying candidates of acceptance in mid-March.
+We will begin notifying candidates of acceptance on April 1st.